 Where and when does tuition take place?
 If we are talking about local, face to face tuition in the Atlanta, GA area, then I prefer to conduct sessions in the students home if at all possible.
 A quiet place to work is essential.
 It is most comfortable for all parties if an adult be present at home when tuition is taking place.
 If this is not possible, public places such as coffee shops, bookstores and libraries offer alternatives.
 The majority of my tutoring work takes place at the end of the school day and early evenings.
 Occasionally weekend sessions are possible.

-What if I don’t live in the Atlanta area.
+What if I don’t live in the Atlanta area or it is difficult for me to meet face-to-face?
 Can you provide virtual, online tutoring options?
-Absolutely, in fact this method of working is increasingly popular with ALL students.
+Absolutely, in fact this method of delivering instruction is increasingly popular with ALL students, even those who are local to me.
 Sessions are typically conducted remotely via Skype (or sometimes via Google+ Hangouts, Big Marker or other virtual meeting alternatives).
-Typically, the tutee and I communicate via Skype audio, and by ‘sharing my screen’ during the call (via my iPad Air and Doceri software), the student can simultaneously see any documents and explanations that I am using.
+Typically, the tutee and I communicate via Skype audio, and by ‘sharing my screen’ during the call (via my iPad Air and Doceri software), the student can simultaneously see any documents that I am using and follow the explanations that I am giving.